Skip to content

 How Much Money Can You Make With SRECs?

-In some states, you are able to make money by selling SRECs, or solar renewable energy certificates.
+In some states, you can make money by selling SRECs or solar renewable energy certificates.
 SRECs are certificates solar energy owners earn for every 1,000 kilowatt-hours (or 1 megawatt-hour) produced by their system.
 That certificate can then be registered and sold on the SREC market, which can help you generate extra income from your solar system.

 how-do-srecs-work

 While you’re getting money for the energy you generate, you’re not selling your electricity, per se.
 SRECs come from a program called the Renewable Portfolio Standards, or RPS.
-RPSs are meant to develop the green portfolios of utility companies, helping states meet their renewable energy goals.
+RPSs are meant to develop utility companies' green portfolios, helping states meet their renewable energy goals.

 The electricity that makes up your SREC is the electricity generated by your solar system that you’ve used, stored, or sent to the grid.
 So you’re not selling the electricity, you’re essentially selling the “greenness” of it.